Forum & Upcoming Topics

 This Forum is based on a project that speaker Issa Bagayogo, M.D., did in collaboration with the Carter Center.
 He will discuss similarities and differences in access/issues relating to Mental Health in Liberia and the USA.
 Issa Bagayogo, M.D., founder of Olive Space Psychiatry in Athens, is a psychiatrist, neuroscientist, and global mental health specialist, having trained at the renowned Icahn School of Medicine at Mount Sinai and Rutgers University.

-February 16 - The Mountain: A Place of Community - Megan Van Der Linde, Program Director
+February 16 - The Mountain: A Place of Community - Megan Quattlebaum, Program Director

 Learn about the history of The Mountain Retreat and Learning Center, who we are today and hear about the exciting programs for all ages.